 One of the most unique traits belonging to Cognac is its stark regionality.

 Within the sprawling universe of whiskey, there are many subcategories or types of whiskey that are made a certain way, often in a certain place.
-Rye, bourbon, Irish whiskey, Japanese Whisky, and Scotch Whisky are a handful of the major sub-genres, although there are many more.
+Rye, bourbon, Irish whiskey, Japanese whisky, and Scotch whisky are a handful of the major sub-genres, although there are many more.
 Cognac; however, is a subcategory.
 It’s one of three major types of brandy, all set in Europe.
 It’s joined by Armagnac, also made in a specific enclave of France, and Lourinha of Portugal.
 You may encounter other wine-based spirits elsewhere in the world, such as the burgeoning scene in California, and these spirits will simply be called brandies (although, given some time, they may give the quality of

 Whole websites could be devoted to the flavor variations between Cognac and whiskey but we’ll keep things 101.
 Think back to how

-Whiskey can share some of these tastings notes, especially the lighter bourbons and ryes of the world.
+Whiskey can share some of these tasting notes, especially the lighter bourbons and ryes of the world.
 Citrus and spice elements are especially common, but largely, whiskey shows less fruit and more in the way of toffee, malt, and vanilla.
 Given the grain base, you’re like to get some cereal-like flavors, along with hints of herbs, honey, or nuts.
 Because there are so many kinds of whiskey, the flavor spectrum is much broader.
 For example, you’re unlikely to encounter much smokiness in a Cognac.
 But with a whisky like Scotch, it’s practically guaranteed, given the ingredients and production techniques.

 In the glass, they can look similar, but whiskey will often be a bit more amber or brown in color while Cognac can take on more reddish or yellowish tones.